 - Lampshade Hanging: Coop (Trey Parker) to Remer (Matt Stone):"Oh, now you're such a big shot, you're gonna act in a Hollywood movie?
 Fuckin' sellout." (awkward pause)

 - Littlest Cancer Patient: Joey.
 Actually, it's liver recipient to be precise, but this still applies.

-- Meaningful Echo: The Beers win the final championship game using the exact same play that they won the backyard league championship with at the beginning, complete with identical commentating from the announcers.
+- Meaningful Echo: The Beers win the final championship game using the exact same play that they won the driveway league championship with at the beginning, complete with identical commentating from the announcers.

 Remer: Yes, it was his fault.

 Remer: You gotta believe me, it's all Coop's fault!

 Remer: Thanks for coming back, you really made a big difference in the game.